-The director of my university mentioned that the key to happiness is tawhid.
+The director of my university in Medinah mentioned that the key to happiness is tawhid.
 And he left it at that and I found this generally to be the case when we speak about these issues to some Imams and Sheikhs.

 Well, it’s obvious that these people are extremely content with Islam as their religion, and that’s why they feel strongly about what they are saying.
 But does that rule out the fact that Muslims cannot get depressed?
 What’s going on here exactly?

-Well I must tell you, that I have dealt with all the most severe mental disorders since I became a practicing muslim.
+Well I must tell you, that I have dealt with all the most severe mental disorders since I became a practicing Muslim.
 The most severe OCD, waswaawis, scrupulosity, and most recently, the most severe depression I have ever experienced in my life.
 And yes, I am a practicing Muslim, memorized Quran, going to the masjid for the prayers and pray five times day.
-I make dua, I say ataghfirullah (asking forgiveness from Allah) etc. What is the source of my depression?
+I make dua, I say astaghfirullah (asking forgiveness from Allah) etc. What is the source of my depression?
 My relationship with the Quran, and not being able to connect to it in a healthy way.

 What’s that?
 The Quran is the source of my depression?
 Well not really.
 It’s not the Quran.
 It’s not Islam.
 It’s the baggage that I brought along with me into Islam that became exasperated through the religion.